Metody Patchev: Life

-After his death his unoccupied house was used as a secret hospital.
+After his death, his unoccupied house was used as a secret hospital.
 Local female teachers including Kostadina Bojadjeva helped wounded fighters at the building.
 The Ottomans discovered the hospital but could find no charges against the teachers.
 They were held, interrogated, beaten and released.
 The hospital continued to operate and the local mayor arranged for free milk to assist them.

 In 1904 in Philadelphia, Pennsylvania, a group of Bulgarian immigrants established the Macedonian-Adrianople Charitable Society "Metody Patchev".
-To the heroic death of Patchev and his comrades, Hristo Silyanov dedicated his poem "Kadino Village Heroes", published in 1904 in Bulgarian.
+To the death of Patchev and his comrades, Hristo Silyanov dedicated his poem "Kadino Village Heroes", published in 1904 in Bulgarian.